nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 owner contract implements a corresponding hook interface, it MUST be invoked.
 If the hook interface is not implemented, the entire transfer transaction MUST fail.

+* Sender and/or receiver hooks can approve the transaction or reject it by failing.
+If such a hook is invoked and failed, the whole transfer operation MUST fail.

-This policy can be applied to both token senders and token receivers.
+* This policy can be applied to both token senders and token receivers.
 There are two owner hook interfaces, `fa2_token_receiver` and `fa2_token_sender`, that need to be implemented by token owner contracts to expose the owner's hooks to FA2 token contract.

-If a transfer failed because of the token owner permission behavior, the operation MUST fail with the one of the following error mnemonics:
+* If a transfer failed because of the token owner permission behavior, the operation MUST fail with the one of the following error mnemonics:

 | Error Mnemonic | Description |
 | :------------- | :---------- |